Eschatologue/CM_wiki/docs/equipment/adventuring-gear/item.md

 You can douse a creature, object, or space with Oil or use it as fuel, as detailed below.

-**Dousing a Creature or an Object**{ .inl } When you take the Attack action, you can replace one of your attacks with throwing an Oil flask.
+**Dousing a Creature or an Object**{ .inl } When you take the **:rsc-a: Attack**{ .rsc } action, you can replace one of your attacks with throwing an Oil flask.
 Target one creature or object within 20 feet of yourself.
 The target must succeed on a Dexterity saving throw (DC 8 plus your Dexterity modifier and Proficiency Bonus) or be covered in oil.
 If the target takes Fire damage before the oil dries (after 1 minute), the target takes an extra 5 Fire damage from burning oil.

 **Dousing a Space**{ .inl } You can take the Utilise action to pour an Oil flask on level ground to cover a 5-foot-square area within 5 feet of yourself.
 If lit, the oil burns until the end of the turn 2 rounds from when the oil was lit (or 12 seconds) and deals 5 Fire damage to any creature that enters the area or ends its turn there.
 A creature can take this damage only once per turn.